Basic Syntax of Nit

 Adaptive Typing

-Nit features adaptive typing, which means that the static type of a variable can change according to: the assignments of variables, the control flow, and some special operators (and
+Nit features adaptive typing, which means that the static type of a variable can change according to: the assignments of variables, the control flow, and some special operators (and, or,

 var c # a variable c = 5 # static type is Int print c + 1 # outputs 6 c = [6, 7] # static type is Array[Int] print c[0] # outputs "6"